Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Specific avoidance, beyond the overt:

-• Avoidance of being alone with the children, even when his wife is in the next room
+• Avoiding being alone with the children, even when his wife is in the next room

 • Avoidance of media content involving children (films, TV shows, advertisements) because they trigger checking

-• Avoidance of certain conversations with his wife about parenting because they touch the territory
+• Avoidance of certain conversations with his wife about parenting because they touch on the territory

 • Avoidance of his own past memories of caregiving moments, because revisiting them produces obsessive re-evaluation